balena-io/docs/shared/general/container-ssh.md

 ## Using `balena device ssh` from the CLI

-To use the CLI, first [install it][cli-install] and [add an SSH key to balenaCloud][add-ssh-key].
+To use the CLI, first [install it](https://github.com/balena-io/balena-cli/blob/master/INSTALL.md) and [add an SSH key to balenaCloud](/learn/manage/ssh-access/#add-an-ssh-key-to-balenacloud).
 Then run the following command on your development machine's terminal:

 ```shell
 $ balena device ssh <device-uuid>